How To Find A Literary Agent For Your Book

 A good agent will be able to form a long-term career partnership with you.
 You want one whose vision for submission of your book, aligns with yours.
 Someone who understands your book.
 It’s not just about sales.

-Are you comfortable with your choice of literary agent?
+Are you comfortable with your choice of a literary agent?

 You need to be able to communicate with each other efficiently.
 You want someone who is enthusiastic about the project and excited about you as a writer.